Herbert leads No. 7 Ducks past USC 56-24 to 8th straight win

 Oregon: The Ducks’ defense and special teams responded splendidly to the early test with one big play after another.
 USC’s shakiness was a credit to the Ducks’ steadiness, and they’ll need it during their finish against the Arizona schools and Oregon State before a probable trip to the Pac-12 championship game.

-USC: The Trojans didn’t have the toughness or the perseverance to pull off an upset, and coach Clay Helton’s five-year tenure could draw to a close this month if USC’s new athletic director agrees with his demanding new fans.
-The Trojans are just one game off the Pac-12 South lead, but would need help from Utah’s remaining three opponents.
+USC: The Trojans didn’t have the toughness or the perseverance to pull off an upset, and Helton’s five-year tenure could draw to a close this month if USC’s new athletic director agrees with his demanding new fans.
+Despite it all, the Trojans are just one game off the Pac-12 South lead, but would need help from Utah’s remaining three opponents.

 UP NEXT